freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-nutrition-label/part-064.md

 # --description--

 Add a medium divider after your `.daily-value` element.
-Below that new divider, create a `p` element with the `class` attribute set to `note.
+Below that new divider, create a `p` element with the `class` attribute set to `note`.

 Give the `p` element the following text: